Ocean Health Index

 To sustain the things we value about oceans, we must measure them.

 People depend on healthy oceans.
-Among the many benefits they provide us are food, livelihoods, protection from natural disasters, recreational opportunities, and spiritual connection.
+They give us food, livelihoods, protection from natural disasters, recreational opportunities, a spiritual connection, and many other benefits.

 But how healthy are our oceans?
-The Ocean Health Index is a tool to measure exactly that.
+The Ocean Health Index is a tool to measure that.